teanalab/FieldedSDM/README.md

 We provide retrieval results of our models and baselines we used in the paper in `runs` directory.

+Please see our [presentation](https://github.com/teanalab/FieldedSDM/blob/master/fsdm-presentation.pdf) and [paper](http://dl.acm.org/authorize.cfm?key=N90326) if you want to understand how models works in more detail.

 ## Authors
 - [Nikita Zhiltsov](https://github.com/nzhiltsov) *Kazan Federal University*, [*Textocat*](http://textocat.com/)
 - [Alexander Kotov](http://www.cs.wayne.edu/kotov/) *Wayne State University*